deanlorenz/arise-predictions/doc/example.md

 [provided in this repo](../examples/MLCommons/ARISE-auto-models/estimator-nonlinear-XGBoost-Regressor-tokens_per_second.pkl).

 Before calling the predict command that will answer this question, we need to define the subset of the configuration space that prediction needs to explore.
 This space is given in a yaml configuration file.
-A one matching our question can be found [here](../config/example-demo-mlcommons-config.yaml).
+One matching our question can be found [here](../config/example-demo-mlcommons-config.yaml).
 The config file lists the fixed and variable configuration inputs, along with the target variable and the name of the file containing the best performing model.